-To start off with, Li Yen is located in a quiet section of the Ritz Carlton’s 2nd floor and has a very upbeat Chinese styled motif.
-The décor is comfortable, chic and maintains a very “ritz-y” feel which naturally makes it fit in well with the rest of the five star surroundings.
+To start off with, Li Yen is located in a quiet section of the Ritz Carlton’s 2nd floor and has a very upbeat Chinese-styled motif.
+The décor is comfortable and chic and maintains a very “ritz-y” feel which naturally makes it fit in well with the rest of the five-star surroundings.
 Not to say that this style isn’t done to death with nearly all high-end Chinese restaurants; nonetheless, there’s really nothing one can come away with that leaves you wanting.

-We went on to try the steamed bamboo shoot Har gao (prawns) that managed to preserve a rich flour of the prawns without it tasting too “fishy”, for lack of a better term.
+We went on to try the steamed bamboo shoot Har Gao (prawns) that managed to preserve the rich flour of the prawns without it tasting too “fishy”, for lack of a better term.
 This was the same with the steamed scallops that some might find a tad dry but quite tasty nonetheless.
-We recommend using a mix of the sweet and spicy sauces with these.
+We recommend using a mix of sweet and spicy sauces with these.
 But the absolute epitome of the meal was the truly scrumptious Honsimeji mushroom salad with dried scallops that are garnished with Tobiko (orange roe) and mounted atop a melt-in-your-mouth canopy.
-There’s literally an explosion of flavors and textures that range from sweet to slightly sour and soft, to crunchy all at once.
-The word I would use is “sinful” and I mean that in the good way.
+There’s literally an explosion of flavors and textures that range from sweet to slightly sour and soft to crunchy all at once.
+The word I would use is “sinful,” and I mean that in a good way.

-For the main course, the piece de resistance and a signature dish at Li Yen was brought to our table reeking of aromas that were tangy and sweet – Baked Spare Ribs with Chinese Tea Leaves.
-The succulent and tender meat was perfectly cooked and served with a specially prepared blend of honeyed flouring that stuck to… well the ribs – both mine and the ones on my plate.
-Savoring the seasoning with the tea leaves was a gastronomous indulgence!
+For the main course, the piece de resistance and a signature dish at Li Yen were brought to our table, reeking of aromas that were tangy and sweet – Baked Spare Ribs with Chinese Tea Leaves.
+The succulent and tender meat was perfectly cooked and served with a specially prepared blend of honeyed flouring that stuck to… well, the ribs – both mine and the ones on my plate.
+Savoring the seasoning with the tea leaves was a gastronomic indulgence!

-Having indulged a little too much there wasn’t too much room for dessert but what meal is complete without the last course, so like the troopers we are, we ploughed through and ordered the Homemade Mango Pudding; a delectable little dessert that is served up like custard and is about as fluffy.
-It’s light, sweet and is a mango lover’s delight with the taste of fresh mangoes in a white milky sauce.
+Having indulged a little too much, there wasn’t too much room for dessert but what meal is complete without the last course, so like the troopers we are, we plowed through and ordered the Homemade Mango Pudding; a delectable little dessert that is served up like custard and is about as fluffy.
+It’s light, sweet and is a mango lover’s delight with the taste of fresh mangoes in a milky white sauce.

-As prices go, Li Yen is actually quite reasonable for a fine dining experience.
-Our entire meal worked out to about $356 (RM 100) plus service charges and taxes, where each dish was between $8-10 (RM28-35 + taxes).
-Fresh Juices (included in the amount) were about $8 (RM28) plus taxes; alcohol was a little more of course.
+As prices go, Li Yen is quite reasonable for a fine dining experience.
+Our entire meal amounted to about $356 (RM 100) plus service charges and taxes, where each dish was between $8-10 (RM28-35 + taxes).
+Fresh Juices (included in the amount) were about $8 (RM28) plus taxes; alcohol was a little more, of course.

-The service is smooth and the staff was very attentive; the crowd sort of flows in and out at all times.
+The service was smooth, and the staff was very attentive; the crowd sort of flowed in and out at all times.
 We enjoyed the food and the general atmosphere of the restaurant and aim to try it again the next time we cross paths with the Ritz Carlton in KL.

 Address- The Ritz Carlton,